squteronsquter/flask-redis-on-docker/README.md

 ## Real workflow with commands

-### all code is in /Volumes/GO/VAGRANT/Centos7 -- Dockerfile and shared folder "data" in which folder "app" is where all app files are.
+### All code is on my local drive /Volumes/GO/VAGRANT/Centos7

+### With Dockerfile and shared folder "data" in which folder "app" is where all app code lives.
+This folder will be shared with Vagrant macjine.

 ```
 cd /Volumes/GO/VAGRANT/Centos7